henriklovhaug/spotify-games/README.md

 ```

 While developing it would be advised to run `pnpm run watch` and
-`cargo watch -x run -w assets -w templates`.
-It may be useful to add `-w src` as
+`systemfs --no-pid -s http:4000 -- cargo watch -x run -w assets -w templates`.
-well.
+It may be useful to add `-w src` as well.

 > [!NOTE]
 >
-> `cargo watch` is not default and must be installed with
+> `cargo watch` and `systemfs` is not default and must be installed with
-> `cargo install cargo-watch`
+> `cargo install cargo-watch systemfs`

 > [!TIP]
 >